Note: Remember to check travel restrictions before you fly.

 Zipline Through the Treetops

 There are many ways to get around the island, but none is as fun as whizzing through the rainforest canopy, 40 metres above the ground along on a zipline.
-To try this outdoor activity in Phuket, head inland with an operator like Flying Hanuman, appropriately named after the fearless Hindu monkey god.
+To try this outdoor activity in Phuket, use an operator like Hanuman World Phuket, appropriately named after the fearless Hindu monkey god.
 Over the course of a few hours, experienced guides will help you rappel down from the treetops, ascend spiral rope staircases, brave sky bridge crossings and zipline across 80,000 square metres of lush rainforest.
 The longest stretch is 400 metres, providing more than 45 seconds of heart-pumping adrenaline as you travel over 60 kilometres an hour while securely locked into the wire on your harness.

 Brave the Rapids by Whitewater Rafting